Salmandabbakuti/prisma-app/README.md

 ### Prisma-Setup Initialization (Optional for this repository)
 ```
 npm i
-prisma init <project name>    # if no name specified, it will create necessary setup files in the same directory
+prisma init <project name> (or) npm run prisma-init <project name>   # if no name specified, it will create necessary setup files in the same directory

 #prompts for few details about db
 ```